Reasons to study this course

 - a good GCSE grade (4 or above) in English and ICT is also beneficial

-- we encourage students to combine Geology with Core Maths or Maths, as this will support the increasingly mathematically-centred work undertaken in Geology
+- we encourage students to combine Geology with Core Maths or Maths

 What you will study

 The Earth’s evolution and sustainable development, uniformitarianism, geological time, the Earth’s surface, the atmosphere and biosphere and more.
-You will take part in at least two fieldwork days and a broad range of practical activities supported by a vast collection of real geological samples, some of which over 2 billion years old, which include both unusual minerals and fossils from all ages starting at 540 million years ago, and which will help prepare you for university courses.
+At least two fieldwork days and a broad range of practical activities supported by a vast collection of real geological samples, some of which over 2 billion years old.

 How you will be assessed

-A practical endorsement certificate is awarded by the tutor following a set of 20 practical activities.
-These practicals, designed and monitored by the exam board, take place both in the lab (11) and during fieldwork (9).
+A practical endorsement certificate is awarded by the tutor following a set of 20 practical activities both in the lab and during fieldwork.

 Residentials in Sicily or Iceland to see active volcanoes.
 Mandatory field trip to the Isle of Arran led by a team of field geologists who are experts in the local geology of one of the most important sites on the entire planet.

-Academic careers in various aspects of Geology (on offer by virtually every University), as well as other scientific degrees, including, among others, Oceanography, Marine Biology, Climatology and of course the three traditional sciences.
-Careers including Environmental Management, civil engineering, natural and artificial hazard management, as well as very sought-after positions in Mining, Oil, Gas and Quarrying industries (often developing into extremely highly remunerative digital modelling of geological data for those with combined strong software development skills), as well as in the very rapidly expanding alternative energy resources sector.
+Academic careers in various aspects of Geology as well as other scientific degrees.
+Careers including Environmental Management, civil engineering, natural and artificial hazard management, as well as very sought-after positions in mining, oil, gas and quarrying industries.
 Apprenticeships and careers in organisations such as the Environment Agency or Centrica.
-Earth Sciences – related careers continue to be in extremely high demand, both in the public and private sectors.

 Geology: A Complete Introduction: Teach Yourself (David A. Rothery)